The state of Illinois provides several veteran benefits. This page explains them.

 Education Requirements for Police & Firefighters

 The educational requirements needed to join the Illinois State Police will be waived for veterans who have been honorably discharged with a campaign service medal for Afghanistan or Iraq.
 The Illinois Conservation Police will waive their educational requirements for honorably discharged veterans who have certain campaign medals.
 The educational requirement for a firefighter or municipal police officer is waived for veterans discharged honorably after 24 months of active duty or 180 days in combat.

 Educational Opportunities for Children (10-18 Yrs)

-Financial aid is provided annually to each child between the ages of 10 and 18 years of a veteran who died or became totally disabled as a result of service in the Armed Forces during World War I, or II, the Korean and Vietnam Conflicts or beginning February 1, 1955, until such individuals are no longer eligible for induction under the Universal Military Training and Service Act.
+Financial aid is provided to each child between the ages of 10 and 18 years of a veteran who died or became totally disabled as a result of service in the Armed Forces during World War I, or II, the Korean and Vietnam Conflicts, the Gulf War, and OIF/OEF.
 The financial aid applies to a state educational institution of elementary grade, high school or vocational training school.

 Dependents of a veteran who has been declared by the Department of Defense or U.S. Department of Veterans Affairs to be a POW/MIA, died as the result of a service-connected disability, or permanently disabled from service-connected causes with 100% disability; and, who was an Illinois resident or was an Illinois resident within six months of entering service may be eligible for the scholarship.